MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 # Mapsim Device Settings And Installation For Windows 7

-This manually guided uses only for windows 7 ,(not other OS), if you problem about guide or not understand anyone steps , please contact us.
+This manually guided uses only for windows 7 ,(not other OS), if you problem about guide or not understand anyone steps , please  [Contact US](https://telegram.me/Tarantula_trade_chBot?start=5580469558) .

 ---